zzt93/SqlCreator/README.md

 ##### xsd
 ##### Generation Check

-- ListDataType#listOrQuery: SubQuery in where statement has more than one column
+- ExprConfig#getSubQuery: SubQuery in where statement has more than one column
-- TableUtil#getTableByName:
+- TableUtil#getTableByName: Invalid table name

 ### Generation Module
 #### DataType